 These side effects usually go away after treatment is finished.
 There are often ways to prevent or lessen them.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.
 Specific chemo drugs may each cause specific side effects.
 Ask your health care team about the side effects your chemo drugs may cause.

-For more general information about chemotherapy, please see the “Chemotherapy” section of our website, or our document Understanding Chemotherapy: A Guide for Patients and Families.
+For more general information about chemotherapy, please see the “Chemotherapy” section of our website, or our document A Guide to Chemotherapy.
 You can also learn more about each cancer drug listed here in our online Guide to Cancer Drugs, or you can call us (1-800-227-2345) for details.

 Last Medical Review: 02/24/2014